Purdue-CS193/homework-0-MLauren06/index.md

 # Lauren's First CS193 Homework

--Class is taught by students
+- Class is taught by students
--funny pictures during lecture
+- funny pictures during lecture
--only meeting once per week (ish)
+- only meeting once per week (ish)
--focusing on things ive already started needing in other classes
+- focusing on things ive already started needing in other classes